vs0100/asic-design-class/README.md

 # **LAB 3**

 ## To identify the type of instructions in RISC-V as R, I, S, B, U, J type, understand the differences between manually coding 32-bit pattern of instructions and when the instructions are executed using RISC-V ISA.

-### Different Types of Instructions in RISC-V:
+### Different Types of Instructions in RISC-V

 Instructions are classified in RISC-V based on their formats and functionality:

 #### 1. R-Type (Register)
 Used for arithmetic and logical operations where all operands are registers.
 Example: ADD, SUB, AND, OR, XOR, SLL, SRL, SLT.
 Format:

 - **func7**
   - Size: 7 bits
   - Location: Bits 25 to 31 of the instruction
   - Description: Differentiates between instructions within the same opcode and funct3.

 - **rs2 (Source Register 2)**